Hello!

-Hempseed oil is not the same as ‘marijuana’ although they are both referred to as ‘cannabis sativa L.’, they are scientifically different, the hemp oil does not contain the compound THC that gives the high in marijuana.
-It is a rich dark green oil with a very nutty and clean scent to it and gotten from the seed of hemp.
+Hempseed oil is not the same as marijuana, although they are both referred to as ‘cannabis sativa L.’; they are scientifically different.
+Hemp oil does not contain the compound THC that gives the high in marijuana.

-Hempseed oil can be found as cold pressed ,unrefined and organic or refined, it all depends on preference, however it should be noted that the lighter the hemp oil the less value and nutrients it has.
-Cold pressed unrefined hemp oil can be bought online at Ebay or amazon or at any health food store and it is the best form of the oil.
+However, it should be noted that the lighter the hemp oil, the less value and nutrients it has.
+Cold-pressed, unrefined hemp oil can be bought online at eBay or Amazon or at any health food store, and it is the best form of the oil.

 Hempseed oil is rich in essential fatty acids, vitamins and protein and so this makes it very good for skin and hair and even for consumption, however since I’ve started using this oil a month ago, I’ve not applied it on my skin nor eaten it, however I made a hair oil blend and hair moisturizer with it and let me tell you it’s been amazing!.
-My Afro textured hair seems softer, fuller and more manageable which is the most important thing to me anyway.
-My hair feels light and fluffy and my shedding has reduced a lot.
+My Afro-textured hair seems softer, fuller and more manageable, which is the most important thing to me anyway.
+My hair feels light and fluffy, and my shedding has reduced a lot.

 Hemp oil recipe